Left Main Intervention

-  Routine follow-up coronary angiography for patients with left main stenting was initially recommended, but extensive experience has not shown to be needed in most patients except those at high-risk.
+Routine follow-up coronary angiography for patients with left main stenting was initially recommended, but extensive experience has not shown not to be needed in most patients except those at high risk.

 Routine follow-up exercise testing is not recommended but should be done when symptoms suggestive of ischemia occur.